 - Week 8: 7.7.1-7.7.4, 7.7.7

 The course will involve a practical session using the graphical reasoning package Globular.
-This will take place at 3pm on Thursday 23 February in room 379, between 3pm and 5pm.
+This will take place between 3:15pm and 5pm on Monday 5 March (Week 8) in room 379.
 Please make sure you have watched the YouTube introduction before the practical.

 After studying this course, students will be able to: